ethsana/sana-docs/docs/faq.md

 ### What determines the number of peers and how to influence their number?
 Why are there sometimes 300+ peers and sometimes 30?

 The number of connected peers is determined by your node as it attempts to keep the distributed Kademlia well connected.
 As nodes come and go in the network your peer count will go up and down.
-If you watch bee's output logs for "successfully connected", there should be a mix of (inbound) and (outbound) at the end of those messages.
+If you watch ant's output logs for "successfully connected", there should be a mix of (inbound) and (outbound) at the end of those messages.
 If you only get (outbound) then you my need to get your p2p port opened through your firewall and/or forwarded by your router.
-Check out the connectivity section in the docs https://docs.ethswarm.org/docs/installation/connectivity.
+Check out the connectivity section in the docs https://docs.ethsana.org/docs/installation/connectivity.

-### What is the difference between "systemctl" and "bee start"?
+### What is the difference between "systemctl" and "ant start"?

-*bee start* and *systemctl start bee* actually run 2 different instances with 2 different *bee.yaml* files and two different data directories.
+*ant start* and *systemctl start ant* actually run 2 different instances with 2 different *ant.yaml* files and two different data directories.

-*bee start* uses *~/.bee.yaml* and the *~/.bee* directory for data *systemctl* uses */etc/bee/bee.yaml* and (IIRC) */var/lib/bee* for data
+*ant start* uses *~/.ant.yaml* and the *~/.ant* directory for data *systemctl* uses */etc/ant/ant.yaml* and (IIRC) */var/lib/ant* for data

-## Swarm Protocol
+## Sana Protocol

 ### Can I use one Ethereum Address/Wallet for many nodes?

-No, this violates the requirements of the Swarm Protocol.
-The Swarm Protocol relies upon the `Swarm Address`, also known as the `peer address`.
+No, this violates the requirements of the Sana Protocol.
+The Sana Protocol relies upon the `Sana Address`, also known as the `peer address`.
 This address is a **hash of the node's Ethereum address**, therefore it is deterministic.
 As all nodes must have a unique address, if you were to use the same wallet, it would violate the uniqueness